Siya44-dev/Computing-Aptitude-Minor-Project/README.md

 📘 Features

-🧠 Multiple Categories: Choose from four quiz topics.

-⚙️ Dynamic Question Loading: Questions are loaded based on the selected category.
+🧠 Multiple Categories: Choose from four quiz topics.\n ⚙️ Dynamic Question Loading: Questions are loaded based on the selected category.

 🎮 Interactive Gameplay: Displays each question with four options (A, B, C, D).